Vyasa: Other accounts

 Vyāsa had a son named Shuka, who was his spiritual successor and heir.
 (Note: Later, Vyasa became the surrogate father of Kuru princes — Pandu and Dhritrashtra.)
 According to the Skanda Purana, Vyasa married Vatikā, also known as Pinjalā, who was the daughter of a sage named Jābāli.
 It is described that Vyasa's union with her produced his heir, who repeated everything that he heard, thus receiving the name Shuka (lit.
 Parrot).
 Other texts, including the Devi Bhagavata Purana, also narrate the birth of Shuka but with drastic differences.
 In one account, Vyasa, who desired an heir, was aroused when an apsara (celestial nymph) named Ghritachi flew in front of him in the form of a beautiful parrot.
-He semen fell on some sticks and a son developed.
+His semen fell on some sticks and a son developed.
 In this version as well, he was named Shuka due to the role of a parrot.
 Shuka appears occasionally in the story as a spiritual guide to the young Kuru princes.

 Aside from his son, Vyasa had four other disciples—Paila, Jaimini, Vaishampayana and Sumantu.
 Each one of them was given the responsibility to spread one of the four Vedas.
 Paila was assigned the Rigveda, Jaimini the Samaveda, Vaishampayana the Yajurveda and Sumantu the Atharvaveda.

 Vyasa is believed to have lived on the banks of Gangā in modern-day Uttarākhaṇd.
 The site was also considered the ritual home of the sage Vashishta, and later of the Pāṇḍavas, the five brothers of the Mahābhārata.

 Vyāsa is also mentioned in the Śankara Digvijaya.
 He confronts Ādi Shankara, who has written a commentary on the Brahma-Sutras, in the form of an old Brahmana, and asks for an explanation of the first Sutra.
 This develops into a debate between Shankara and Vyāsa which lasts for eight days.
 Recognizing the old Brahmana to be Vyāsa, Shankara makes obeisance and sings a hymn in his praise.
 Thereupon, Vyasa inspects and approves Shankara's commentary on the Brahma-Sutras.
 Adi Shankara, who was supposed to die at the end of his sixteenth year, expresses his desire to leave his body in the presence of Vyāsa.
 Vyāsa dissuades him and blesses him so that he may live for another sixteen years to complete his work.